CA Fire Safe Council

 In Anaheim Hills, families are vowing to rebuild their homes damaged or destroyed by the wildfires.
 As the northern fires are finally contained, families will return to their damaged or destroyed homes to begin the process of filing insurance claims, and making plans to rebuild.
 Discussions at town hall meetings being held in Anaheim Hills and other cities around the state centers around how to better prepare for the next fires.

 An important reminder from CFSC and local Fire Safe Councils is for homeowners to work with their local Fire Safe Councils, CAL FIRE, and their local fire departments to practice defensible space rules, search for ways to protect their homes from embers getting in, plant fire retardant vegetation and use fire retardant building materials in homes prone to wildfires.
+But this can be prevent if they build the house and roofs with the right materials, so you only need the right company to build it for you, with a roofing company from a this website description.

 There are state and federal voices calling for changes in federal law to help the USFS, Department of the Interior, and state agencies cope with major fires by not having to use their budgets for suppressing these wildfires.
 It is predicted that 67% of the USFS budget will be spent on wildfires by the year 2025.
 Congressional leaders say these dollars could be used for local fire prevention programs if federal fire suppression was paid for with Congressional appropriations similar to the national flood program provided by FEMA.